Norwegian Fjords

 Glacier Excursions

-• Tour Nigardsbreen, the easy arm of the Jostedalsbreen Glacier.
+• Explore Nigardsbreen, the soft arm of the Jostedalsbreen Glacier.

 Cycling and Scenic Drives

-• Cycle Rallarvegen, a touristy cycling route with stunning fjord and mountain views.
+• Cycle Rallarvegen, a tourist road with spectacular fjord and mountain views.

 Best Time to Visit the Norwegian Fjords